abiosoft/blog/content/posts/1725554677_tributetoubuntu.md

 I started as early as Windows 3.1 and pretty much interacted with every single version until Windows Vista, the latest version at the time.

-I did come across Apple computers on few ocassions, but in my head when I hear you say computer I interpreted that to mean a device running Windows.
+I did come across Apple computers on few occasions, but in my head when I hear you say computer I interpreted that to mean a device running Windows.

 ### Discovery of Linux